49 Wall Mounted Desks Built with Pipe

 11° to 30° Variable Angle Elbow fittings come in handy again with this design, which features cherry red wood against black accents.
 Want the same look without the hassle of painting metal?
 We offer powder coating service to simplify your project.

-This longer desk in a community space is quickly assembled with three supports, each using two Flange fittings, a 90° Elbow fitting, and some pipe.
+This longer desk in a community space is quickly assembled with three supports, each using two Flange fittings, a 90° Elbow fitting, and some black pipe.
 To make the desktop look even more stylish, consider adding a matching board as trim, which doubles as a bracket to mount it to the wall.

 This floating shelf design could be easily converted into a desk by using bigger boards and longer horizontal pipes.
 However, don’t forget to add braces and brackets against the wall to help support larger pieces.
 For added support to the top shelf, you might consider using a bored out Flange fitting underneath.